Tickets for our 2023 festival are now on sale!

 2021

-John Row and the East Coast Poets
+John Row & The East Coast Poets

 John Row is a well known & much loved poet and storyteller.
 He is also the first storyteller to be 'in residence' in a British prison, and worked at HMP Highpoint, HMP Wayland and HMP Blundeston as Writer in Residence.
 He has been a visiting writer in over 30 prisons as well as working in schools and in the community both here and abroad.